aroravidhi/Test-project/README.md

 ### 🔹 Framework Choice
 - Built using **Java + TestNG + Appium**, inspired by modular, reusable frameworks used in real-world projects.
-- TestNG was chosen for its native support for parallelism, retry mechanism, and reporting flexibility.
+- TestNG was chosen for its support for parallelism, retry mechanism, and reporting flexibility.

 ### 🔹 Layered Architecture